Resolving problems with license validation

 If license validation does not happen automatically, you will see a screen like this:

 It is not an issue that your license info is grey-ed out.
 You are not expected to edit these fields, they are automatically detected.

 First, simply try clicking Save Changes.
 In many cases, that’s all that is needed.
 If that doesn’t help, move on to the next steps.

 Whitelist our IP addresses

-Ask your web host to whitelist both of our IP addresses:
+Ask your web host to whitelist this IP address:

-Note: Whitelisting these IP addresses solves the issue in 99% of cases!
+Note: Whitelisting this IP address solves the issue in 99% of cases!